MP Estate Planning UK

 Key Takeaways

-• Digital coins are treated like property and form part of your estate.
+• Digital tokens are treated as property by HMRC and form part of your estate for IHT purposes.

-• Clear records and simple instructions speed up probate.
+• Clear records and simple written instructions speed up the probate process and reduce HMRC queries.

-• We focus on practical steps for homeowners aged 45–75 to protect family assets.
+• We focus on practical steps for homeowners aged 45–75 to protect family wealth — because trusts are not just for the rich, they are for the smart.

 How HMRC treats crypto assets for inheritance tax purposes

-This section sets out why HMRC treats digital holdings the same way as shares and property.
+This section sets out why HMRC treats digital holdings the same way as shares, savings and property — and what that means for your estate.

 Why cryptocurrency is classed as property.

-HMRC places digital tokens into the same “property” bucket as shares and savings.
+HMRC places digital tokens into the same “property” category as shares, bank accounts and real estate.
 That means they count when valuing an estate for inheritance tax purposes.
-If you control an exchange login or a private key, those holdings are part of what executors must report.
+If you control an exchange login or hold a private key, those holdings are part of what executors must report on the IHT400 form.
+There is no separate regime for crypto — it sits alongside every other asset in your estate.

 inheritance tax purposes